 War And The Environment

-War and the environment are deeply intertwined.
-Armed clashes accelerates environmental degradation in multiple ways.
-In the Middle East, bombed-out cities produce chemical-laced smoke, which is poisoning the air.
+The armed clashes accelerate environmental degradation in multiple ways: The bombed-out cities produce chemical-laced smoke, which poison the air.
 Destruction of farmlands ruins food security and the health of the soil.
 Explosions and fires, or the debris release toxic substances into water systems, contaminating vital resources like rivers and aquifers.
+Even marine life suffers due to oil spills, naval warfare, and the coastal bombardments.
 The natural habitats of flora and fauna are obliterated, disrupting the entire ecosystems.
+Wildlife corridors are severed by the military infrastructure.

-Ecological Cost of the Israel, Iran, and Palestine Conflict is huge.
-The war is leaving behind lasting scars on the natural world beyond broken lives, shattered buildings or damaged infrastructures.
-The silent casualties of the war on the environment and its wounds, though mostly overlooked, would remain long after the headlines fade.
-The conflict has already left visible environmental damage:
+The ecological Cost of Israel, Iran, and Palestine Conflict is huge.
+War and the environment are closely linked.
+The conflicts leave behind lasting scars on the natural world beyond broken lives, shattered buildings or damaged infrastructures.
+The silent casualties by the war impacts on the environment and its wounds, though mostly overlooked, would remain long after the headlines fade.
+The middle east’s conflict has already left visible environmental damage:

 • Fine particulate matter (PM2.5 and PM10)